ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - - Remember the path to the downloaded credentials json file.
 Also, in the next step you will need the value of client_email from this file.
 - - Move the downloaded json file to ~/.config/gspread/service_account.json.
 Windows users should put this file to %APPDATA%\gspread\service_account.json.
 - Setup a Google Spreasheet to be updated by sheetupdate
-- - In Google Spreadsheet, create an empty Google Spreadsheet with the name: hyundai-kia-connect-monitor or monitor.VIN (latter if if vin=VIN is given as parameter)
+- - In Google Spreadsheet, create an empty Google Spreadsheet with the name: hyundai-kia-connect-monitor or monitor.VIN (latter if vin=VIN is given as parameter)
+- - Go to your spreadsheet and share it with the client_email from the step above (inside service_account.json)
+- - In Google Spreadsheet, create an empty Google Spreadsheet with the name: monitor.dailystats or monitor.dailystats.VIN (latter if vin=VIN is given as parameter)
-- - Go to your spreadsheet and share it with a client_email from the step above (inside service_account.json)
+- - Go to your spreadsheet and share it with the client_email from the step above (inside service_account.json)
-- run "python summary.py sheetupdate" and if everything is correct, the hyundai-kia-connect-monitor or monitor.VIN spreadheet will be updated with a summary and the last 50 lines of standard output
+- run "python summary.py sheetupdate" and if everything is correct, the hyundai-kia-connect-monitor or monitor.VIN spreadheet will be updated with a summary and the last 122 lines of standard output
+- run "python dailystats.py sheetupdate" and if everything is correct, the monitor.dailystats or monitor.dailystats.VIN spreadheet will be updated with the last 122 lines of standard output
 - configure to run "python summary.py sheetupdate" regularly, after having run "python monitor.py"
+- configure to run "python dailystats.py sheetupdate" regularly, after having run "python summary.py sheetupdate"

 ---
 # monitor.py